0ki/fengoffice_old/fengoffice_/readme.txt

 		- Email accounts configuration option to delete emails from the server after N days
 	feature: Spreadsheets integration - An alpha version of the Spreadsheets module of OpenGoo.
 	feature: Automatize OpenGoo upgrade - OpenGoo's upgrade now can download and install new versions with just one click.
 (Your webserver needs write permission on all OpenGoo files and folders).
-	feature: Cron events - Some common procedures like checking email or backing up OpenGoo can be configured to be done by a cron job so that you don't have to do them manually saving you time and improving the user experience (just refresh the email panel to get new email).
+	feature: Cron events - Some common procedures like checking email can be configured to be done by a cron job so that you don't have to do them manually saving you time and improving the user experience (just refresh the email panel to get new email).
 	feature: Improved Content Object subscriptions - Now you can subscribe other users and you will be notified when the object is created, modified, commented on or deleted.
 	feature: Enhanced custom properties - Now you can add an unlimited amount of custom properties and you can see them on the object's view, as well as search them.
 	feature: Copy documents - You can now create copies of a document.